Sophie Shaw/CNN Underscored

 What skin care is best for aging?

-“Ingredients that both help to support the skin’s barrier function and that can attract moisture to the skin care are key,” says Charles.
-He recommends looking for hydrating ingredients like ceramides and hyaluronic acid, which he calls “a great humectant that helps to attract and retain moisture to the skin surface.”
+“Ingredients that both help to support the skin’s barrier function and that can attract moisture to the skin care are key,” Charles says.
+He recommends looking for hydrating ingredients like ceramides and hyaluronic acid (HA), which he calls “a great humectant that helps to attract and retain moisture to the skin surface.”

-If you opt for a hyaluronic acid serum, it’s a good idea to follow it up with a ceramide cream.
-“Ceramides help create a barrier on the skin and thereby minimize permeability,” says Charles.
+Moreover, “Ceramides help create a barrier on the skin and thereby minimize permeability,” Charles explains.
 “They also help to protect against environmental factors that lead to skin aging.”
-This one from Dr.Jart+ is a favorite among derms and customers alike.

 “After 40 years of practicing as a dermatologist and performing total body exams on patients aged from 18 to 98, I am still fascinated by the fact that about 90% of all the skin ‘aging’ we see takes place almost exclusively on skin that is exposed to the environment,” says Ciraldo, who recommends daily SPF no matter what time of year it is.